 With such information required at the time of onboarding and through vendors maintaining their data thereafter, you ensure that you only enter into business with legitimate, fully compliant vendors.
 You can then keep a track of their performance and financial status throughout the contract period to ensure you are continually protected from fraud and non-compliant activity.

 If you allow the same person to both handle financial transactions, such as payments, and then record them, that person has a much easier path to fraudulent activities.

 Segregation of duties, however, is the principle that no single individual is given the authority to carry out two or more conflicting sets of duties.
 Within a typical AP function, those who submit POs cannot approve invoices.
 Similarly, those who select and onboard vendors cannot be responsible for paying invoices.
 Additionally, all actions must be verified or approved by another team member to protect against bias, which may contribute to fraudulent actions.

-These are just two examples of the segregation of duties that should exist within a Finance department, which becomes even more complex the larger the organization.
+These are just two examples of the segregation of duties that should exist within a Finance department, which becomes even more complex for larger organizations.

 The threat of invoice fraud is growing all the time.
-However, when aware of the types of fraud that exist, the warning signs that suggest it could be taking place, and the strategies for preventing it, your organization will be best placed to nullify its potential.
+However, if your organization is aware of potential types of fraud, the warning signs, and strategies for preventing it, you are best placed to neutralize its impact.